Town support

 Knitted clothing

 Socks, gloves, balaclavas and other woollen items were knitted and included in comforts parcels for soldiers and sailors.
-Lady French, wife of the British Expeditionary Force’s Commander-in-Chief Sir John French, made an early appeal for mufflers, producing an enthusiastic response.
+Lady French, wife of the British Expeditionary Force’s Commander-in-Chief Sir John French, made an early appeal for mufflers (thick scarves), producing an enthusiastic response.

-A surge of knitting produced some eclectic items and some government guidelines and patterns were introduced to provide a semblance of control, including the ‘Kitchener stitch’ which joins two knitted pieces together (also known as ‘grafting’), although the technique was used long beforehand.
+A surge of knitting produced some eclectic items and some government patterns and guidelines were introduced, including advice on the use of the ‘Kitchener stitch’ which joins two knitted pieces together (also known as ‘grafting’), although the technique was used long beforehand.

 Uniform manufacturing

-After the outbreak of war, the woollen mills were initially severely affected by cancellation of regular business but government orders were soon being received for uniforms.
-By early 1915, Langholm’s mills were running at full capacity with about three-quarters of production being for uniforms: khaki for the UK government and blue-grey cloth for the French government.
+After the outbreak of war, Langholm’s woollen mills were initially severely affected by cancellation of regular business but government orders were soon being received for uniforms.
+By early 1915, the mills were running at full capacity with about three-quarters of production being for uniforms: khaki for the UK government and blue-grey cloth for the French government.

 Khaki was introduced as the standard uniform during the Second Boer War, replacing red coats, to blend in better with the South African landscape.
-At first there was not enough khaki available for the large surge in recruits, so some old and alternative uniforms were used temporarily, including 500,000 post office suits.
+At first there was not enough khaki available for the large surge in recruits, so some old and alternative uniforms were used temporarily, including half a million post office suits.

 There was also a severe shortage of dyes, including khaki colour, as much of the supply came from Germany, and it took some time for replacement sources to be found.